MartinKalema/bentoML-test/README.md

 ```

-- Create a bentoML service and a model Runner by creating the file below.
+- Create a bentoML service and a model Runner by creating the file below named `service.py`.

 ```python
 import numpy as np